Cobb County DUI Lawyers

 • Transporting an immediate family member who does not hold a valid driver’s license for work, medical care, or prescriptions or to school.

-License Suspension (second DUI conviction within 5 years)
+License Suspension (second DUI conviction within 5 years in Cobb County)

 (measured from the dates of previous arrests for which DUI convictions were obtained to the date of the current arrest for which a DUI conviction is obtained)